 Episodic recollection can be characterized as the memory for a unique experience and its associated components, including “what,” the item or subject of the experience; “where,” the spatial context in which it occurred; and “when,” its place in time.
 The subjective experience of episodic recollection requires that these aspects be conjoined as a single representation at encoding (Allen & Fortin, 2013).

-A model has been suggested for the medial temporal lobe in which the integration of these components relies on several lines of communication with the hippocampus (Eichenbaum, Sauvage, Fortin, Komorowski & Lipton, 2012).
+A model has been suggested for the medial temporal lobe in which the integration of these components relies on several lines of communication with the hippocampus (Eichenbaum, Sauvage, Fortin, Komorowski & Lipton, 2012; see Figure 1).
 The hippocampus receives inputs from the parahippocampal region, which contains entorhinal cortex, parahippocampal cortex, and perirhinal cortex.
 Each of these areas, which have been implicated in the different components of episodic memory, then communicates with the hippocampus to form a distinct neural representation that binds them together as an episode.

 Upon retrieval, the reinstatement of part of the memory trace is believed to spur activation in the hippocampus, which subsequently causes the reactivation of cortices that originally contributed to the memory trace (Rugg, Johnson, Park & Uncapher, 2008).
 However, little is known about computational nature of the memory representation post-retrieval.
 It is plausible that the components of memory are independent, parallel streams of information.
-Alternatively, reactivation may invoke dependent streams of information, and the distortion of one component may also impact the other components.
-The successful analysis of the computational requirements of episodic memory first requires the ability to selectively manipulate these components experimentally.
-Figure 1 presents a schematic of the systems involved and the specific aspects of memory for which they are believed to be responsible.
+Alternatively, reactivation may invoke separate but dependent streams of information, or a single conjoined or coactive stream, and the distortion of one component may also impact the other components.
+Any successful analysis of these computational alternatives for episodic memory requires both the ability to selectively manipulate these components experimentally, and the ability to measures their effects, separately and in concert.

 Memory for “what”

-In this model, information about “what” is encountered enters the hippocampus through perirhinal cortex, which receives most of its input from the ventral visual pathway by way of occipital then inferior temporal cortex (Wixted & Squire, 2011).
-Perirhinal cortex can then communicate directly with the hippocampus, or indirectly through activation of the lateral entorhinal area.
+In this model, visual information about item identity (“what”) enters the hippocampus through perirhinal cortex, which receives most of its input from the ventral visual pathway by way of occipital then inferior temporal cortex (Wixted & Squire, 2011).
+Perirhinal cortex then communicates directly with the hippocampus, or indirectly through activation of the lateral entorhinal area.
 The importance of perirhinal cortex for item memory has been shown in studies conducted in rhesus monkeys using delayed nonmatching-to-sample tasks (Meunier et al., 1993).
 In these tasks, monkeys had to displace an object to attain a food reward, then they were shown the same item and a novel item, which they could displace to receive another food reward.
-Monkeys that received lesions to the perirhinal cortex took longer to relearn the task post-operatively, and showed performance decrements compared to animals that received no lesions or only entorhinal cortex lesions.
+Monkeys that received lesions to perirhinal cortex took longer to relearn the task post-operatively, and showed performance decrements compared to animals that received no lesions or only entorhinal cortex lesions.
 Additionally, a study in rats that used lidocaine to temporarily disrupt perirhinal cortex function found negative impacts on both encoding and retrieval of object information (Winters & Bussey, 2005).
 It is important to note that it is believed that perirhinal cortex can support identification of an object through direct communication with cortex, leading to a feeling of familiarity (Eichenbaum, Yonelinas & Ranganath, 2007).
-However, its communication with the hippocampus is thought to be required for the reanimation of associative details that lends to the subjective experience of episodic memory (Eichenbaum, Yonelinas & Ranganath 2007).
+However, its communication with the hippocampus is thought to be required for the reinstatement of associative details that lends to the subjective experience of episodic memory (Eichenbaum, Yonelinas & Ranganath 2007).

 Memory for “where”